openl2m/openl2m/docs/code/switches_app/drivers/junos_pyez/junos-driver.rst

 and other internal OpenL2M objects.
 See the references section for links.
 Note: the O'Reilly book Chapter 4 is especially useful!

+To see RPC version of commands:

+  show xyz | display xml rpc

 **Basic device configs**

 We issue the xml rpc equivalents of the following commands: